kclick91/Swiss-Army-Knife-Learning-Interface/README.md

 # Swiss-Army-Knife-Learning-Interface
-A hard coded software and AI interface
+A hard coded software and learning algorithm interface